-Most of the city’s new, built-from-the-ground-up hotels borrow an ugly tactic from the airlines: they try to cram as many people into as little space as possible.
-Not the Boro, which debuted in early 2017.
+Most of the city’s newer, built-from-the-ground-up hotels borrow an ugly tactic from the airlines: they try to cram as many people into as little space as possible.
+Not the Boro, which debuted in 2017.
 Here most of the rooms are a capacious (by local standards) 260 square feet and up, that space made even larger-looking by floor-to-ceiling windows, some with views of the Manhattan skyline, some with balconies.
 Also unusual: the room service menu is affordable, with breakfast coming in at less than $10 in most cases.
 The hotel is on trend in other ways, however, with its industrial-chic looks, warmed by lots of wood (hardwood floors, barn-like planked walls) and white-duvet-swathed beds.
 It also has a living-room-style lobby with lots of borrowable books and magazines (it takes a few minutes to figure out that the casual woman at the table surrounded by armchairs is the check-in person), plus a fancy coffee bar, a rooftop bar and a classy resto.
 The hotel’s immediate neighborhood is very quiet (lots of one-family clapboard homes) but nearby are some trendy restaurants and the subway (a 3-block walk).

 The Boro Hotel

 Our Rating Neighborhood Queens Transportation Subway: 7 to Queensboro Plaza, N, W to 39th Ave.
 Phone 718/433-1375 Prices $107–$229 double Amenities Restaurant, coffee bar, room service, fitness room, valet parking ($25/night), free Wi-Fi.
 Units 108 units Web site The Boro Hotel